 For each of NIF’s 192 beams:

 NIF’s injection laser system (ILS) plays a key role in meeting these three requirements.
-The ILS system is responsible for generating a prescribed pulse shape, adjusting the energy in each of the 192 beams, and adjusting the time it takes the beams to hit the target.
+The ILS system is responsible for generating a prescribed temporal and spatial pulse shape, adjusting the energy in each of the 192 beams, and adjusting the time when the beams hit the target.
 The ILS consists of the Master Oscillator Room (MOR), the preamplifier module (PAM), the input sensor package (ISP), and the preamplifier beam transport system (PABTS).
 NIF has one master oscillator, 48 PAMs and ISPs, and 24 PABTSs.

 Master Oscillator Room equipment generates the low-energy laser pulses that are subsequently amplified several billion times before being injected into the NIF laser amplifiers.

-The ISP performs two functions: aligning the PAM and main laser optical system, and measuring the PAM output energy, beam profile, and pulse shape.
+The ISP performs three functions: aligning the PAM, generating a pilot beam to align the main laser optical system, and measuring the PAM output energy, beam profile, and pulse shape.
 Because there are no other energy adjustment devices in the main laser chain, the PAM energy must be precisely adjusted so that each beam on the ignition target has the requested energy.
 A fast photodiode measures the pulse shape in time to ensure that the pulses have the proper shape.

-The pair of beams produced from the two PAMs is split into four beams in the PABTS system using a series of beam splitters (each beam is split in two and then the two beams are each split into two again).
+The beams produced by the two PAMs are each split into four beams in the PABTS system using a series of beam splitters (each beam is split in two and then the two beams are each split into two again).
 The PABTS can adjust the split ratio—the percentage of light into each of the four beams.
 In addition, the PABTS contains a series of mirrors for each beam that can be moved to change the distance each beam propagates in the PABTS.
-This in turn changes the amount of time it takes for each beam to reach the ignition target.
+This is used to make sure each beam of a quad arrives at precisely the same time on the target.
+The timing of the quad is adjusted in the MOR.

 Next Up: Amplifiers